Was the dress black and blue or gold and white?

-The photo produced a deluge of media calls to the Tumblr reporter, 21-year-old McNeill.
-She calls the phone calls "more than I've received in the entirety of the rest of my life combined."
-She says the photographer is the mother of the bride.
-The mother never wanted the publicity.
+The photo produced a deluge of media calls to the Tumblr reporter, 21-year-old McNeill, who calls the seemingly endless phone calls "more than I've received in the entirety of the rest of my life combined."
+She says the photographer, who is also the mother of the bride, never wanted the publicity.

-There's one clear winner in the debate.
-English dress retailer Roman Originals.
-It reported a million hits on its sales site in the first 18 hours following the photo's worldwide distribution.
+There's one clear winner, and that is the English dress retailer Roman Originals, which has reported a million hits on its sales site in the first 18 hours following the photo's worldwide distribution.

-"I can officially say that this dress is royal blue with black lace trimming," said Michele Bastock.
-She is design director at Roman Originals.
+"I can officially say that this dress is royal blue with black lace trimming," said Michele Bastock, design director at Roman Originals.

-The color debate came as a surprise, Bastock said.
 She said staff members had no idea that the dress, when shot in that singularly peculiar light, might be perceived in a totally different color scheme.
-Not until they arrived to work.
-They had to field hundreds of emails, calls and social media posts, They, too, split almost 50-50 on the photo's true colors.
+Not until they arrived to work to field hundreds of emails, calls and social media posts, which were split almost 50-50 on the photo's true colors.

-All agreed, however, the dress for the Birmingham, England-based retailer was likely to become their greatest seller.
+All agreed, however, the dress for the Birmingham, England-based retailer was likely to become their greatest-ever seller.
 The chain's website headlined its product as "#TheDress now back in stock debate now."